New partnership for cable connecting Asia, Africa & Europe

 Specifically, the project intends to connect Pakistan, Djibouti, Kenya, Egypt and France, with an additional expansion to South Africa planned for the second phase.
 The partnership between Orange and PCCW Global will provide for the landing in France.

-According to the agreement, Orange will be the technical partner for the cable landing in Marseille, with the cable using the existing infrastructure of Orange in Marseille associated with a cable landing corridor and terminating in a carrier-neutral data centre.
+According to the agreement, Orange will be the technical partner for the cable landing in Marseille, with the cable using the existing infrastructure of Orange in Marseille associated with a cable landing corridor and terminating in a carrier-neutral data center.

 The duo asserts the system design is to incorporate the latest 200Gbps and WSS technology to provide the ability to transmit more than 16Tbps per fibre pair in a bid to cater to growing regional capacity demands.